Association Statutes in accordance with the Austrian Associations Act of 2002

 (2) The Auditors shall be responsible for monitoring the Association’s business activities on an ongoing basis as well as auditing the Association’s financial conduct with regard to orderly accounting and the use of funds in accordance with these Statutes.

-(6) In cases where an auditor of the accounts is appointed in accordance with Art.
+(4) In cases where an auditor of the accounts is appointed in accordance with Art.
 22 Par.
-4 VerG, then no Auditors are to be appointed.
+4 of the Associations Act 2002, then no Auditors are to be appointed.

-(1) The Association’s Arbitration Board is to be called upon to settle any and all disputes arising from the association relationship.
+(1) The Association’s Arbitration Committee is to be called upon to settle any and all disputes arising from the association relationship.
+This Committee represents a “conciliation body” in accordance with the Associations Act 2002, not a court of arbitration as defined in the Austrian Code of Civil Procedure.

-(3) The Arbitration Board shall seek to achieve agreement between the parties to disputes.
-It this is not possible the decision is made by a simple majority vote, with all members of the Arbitration Committee present, after hearing both sides of the dispute.
-The Arbitration Board shall make decisions to the best of its knowledge and belief.
+(3) The Arbitration Committee shall make its decision by a simple majority vote, with all members of the Arbitration Committee present, after hearing both sides of the dispute.
+The Arbitration Committee shall make decisions to the best of its knowledge and belief.
 Within the Association, the Committee’s decisions are to be considered final.